toni-erh/react-table-timeline/README.md

 - **Tree Data Support**: Natively displays hierarchical data with expand/collapse functionality.
 - **Lazy Loading**: Efficiently loads data on demand as the user scrolls, perfect for very large or remote datasets.
 - **Drag & Drop Reordering**: Supports reordering of rows within the table.
+- **Row Selection**: Supports single, multiple, or no row selection with both controlled and uncontrolled modes.
 - **Customizable Rendering**: Use custom render functions for maximum flexibility.
 - **Theming**: Use CSS variables for easy theming.
 - **TypeScript**: Written entirely in TypeScript for a great developer experience with strong type safety.